fuseraft/kiwi/docs/lib/datetime.md

 ## `DateTime`

-The `DateTime` class is used to represent date and time data.
+The `DateTime` struct is used to represent date and time data.

 ### Example